S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

 ## Persistence

-The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image stores the WordPress data and configurations at the `/bitnami` path of the container.
+The [Bitnami District Application](https://github.com/bitnami/bitnami-docker-wordpress) image stores the District Application data and configurations at the `/bitnami` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.